-This page lists Frequently Asked Questions relevant to current majors in Integrative Biology.
+This page lists Frequently Asked Questions about the IB advising program.
+Also check out our workshops for great information pertaining to IB majors.
 Other FAQs on the SIB web site are relevant to:

 Advising options are a set of recommended courses for students who wish to follow a particular academic path or prepare for a particular career.
 The list of options and an explanation of what purpose each serves may be found here.